eddmann/eddmann.github.io/_posts/2019/2019-02-16-creating-a-time-lapse-camera-with-hypriotos-docker-using-a-raspberry-pi-3b-plus-and-raspberry-pi-zero-w.md

 ## Building the Node Application

 Now that I had decided on the equipment I was going to use, the next task was to create the [`timelapse.js`](https://github.com/eddmann/pi-timelapse/blob/master/timelapse.js) Node application.
-The application is a simple script which uses `setInterval` to block and call the give `shoot` function with the desired delay.
+The application is a simple script which uses `setInterval` to block and call the given `shoot` function with the desired delay.
-Photos are organised into a deterministic `/year/month/day/hour/` directory structure, and each photos follows a `year_month_day_hour_minutes_seconds.jpg` naming convention.
+Photos are organised into a deterministic `/year/month/day/hour/` directory structure, and each photo follows a `year_month_day_hour_minutes_seconds.jpg` naming convention.
-The actual act of taking the photo (with desired options) is delegated to the [`raspistill`](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md) command-line tool which is provided by the Raspberry Pi organisation.
+The actual act of taking the photo (with the desired options) is delegated to the [`raspistill`](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md) command-line tool provided by the Raspberry Pi organisation.

 ```js
 const { mkdirSync } = require('fs');